Permitting of Specific Alternative Methods- ATAG

 Earth Bag Construction

 This construction method was the first one evaluated by ATAG.
 Unfortunately, the group found potential issues with settling and was unable to move forward with a recommended pathway to permitting one of these structures.
 However, due to interest in this building approach, the Building Division developed a policy allowing for the construction of a single-story earthbag dwelling of 750 square feet or less, with no walls taller than 8' and no domed roof, using the methods described in the book Earthbag Building: The Tools, Tricks and Techniques, Mother Earth News Wiser Living Series Book 8.
 See the policy here.
+For structures larger than 750 square feet, sealed plans from a structural engineer will be required.

 Shipping Container Construction